PMaynard/Grooveshare-CLI/README.md

 	chmod +x $HOME/bin/grooveshare

-*Optional* Depending on how your bash is configured, you might need to add
+*Optional*: Depending on how your bash is configured, you might need to add
 ```$HOME/bin``` to you path.
 The simpliest method is to add the following line
 to the end of your ```.bashrc```: